-EoL tyres will enter the Guildford Hub via STS vehicles, taken directly from ETEL Group.
+EoLTs will enter the Letchworth Hub via STS vehicles, taken directly from ETEL customers.
 Upon entering site, a load is inspected against the relevant waste transfer documentation to ensure that descriptions are correct.

 Deliveries are pre-booked to ensure control and to reinforce the site's acceptance procedure.
+All deliveries are undertaken by MIL/STS vehicles with no third-party involvement.
+EoLTs are checked prior to loading onto vehicles.